-Professor Brian Kench and members of the Adam Smith Society visit the White House in the fall of 2011.Professors Robert Beekman, Joshua Hall and Brian Kench enjoy a moment with UT students at the Congressional Budget Office in Washington, D.C.
+Professors Brian Kench and Joshua Hall and members of the Adam Smith Society visit the White House in the fall of 2011.Professors Robert Beekman, Joshua Hall and Brian Kench enjoy a moment with UT students at the Congressional Budget Office in Washington, D.C.
 Adam Smith Society members pose in front of the Department of Treasury.

-The Adam Smith Breakfast is a must for Tampa Bay area businesses operating in a global economy.
-The presentation includes an update on the Tampa Bay economy by Associate Professor Brian Kench, plus an outlook on the global macroeconomy by Associate Professor Vivekanand Jayakumar.
+The Adam Smith Breakfast is a must for local businesses community members operating in a global economy.
+The presentation includes an update on the Tampa Bay economy by Professor Brian Kench and a global macroeconomic outlook by Associate Professor Vivekanand Jayakumar.
 Ample time for questions and answers will follow the presentations.
 Proceeds from the breakfast will support The Adam Smith Society, the honor society of the Department of Economics.

 The University of Tampa

 Tampa, FL 33606